Abundance and distribution of selected species

 Insects are by far the most species-rich group of animals, representing over 50% of terrestrial biodiversity.
 Contrary to most other groups of insects, butterflies are well documented, easy to recognise and popular with the general public.
 Butterflies use the landscape at a fine scale and react quickly to changes in management, intensification or abandonment.
 Furthermore, a sustainable butterfly population relies on a network of breeding habitats scattered over the landscape, where species exist in a metapopulation structure.
 This makes butterflies especially vulnerable to habitat fragmentation.
 Moreover, many butterflies are highly sensitive to climate change and nitrogen deposition and, because data from fine-scale mapping is available in many countries, they have been used in models predicting the impact of climate change on wildlife.
 Butterflies have been counted in Butterfly Monitoring Schemes since 1976.

 Relation of the indicator to the focal area

 Each species reacts differently to the various anthropogenic pressures that potentially

 impact on the population size.
 By monitoring a large enough number of populations

-from different birds groups, different biogeographic regions and areas subjected to
+from different bird groups, different bio-geographical regions and areas subjected to

-different types and levels of pressures, this indicator has a potential to alert decision
+different types and levels of pressures, this indicator has the potential to alert decision

-makers of the decline of populations in relation to environmental and geographic
+makers to the decline of populations in relation to environmental and geographic

 factors, as well as their potential drivers.